Setting Up Your Zap

 Create Your Google Sheets Spreadsheet

-After completing all the steps in your flow, you'll need a Google Sheet where you'll pass the data.
-In this example, we've collected and updated two contact fields: 'Name' and 'Flavor Preference'.
-So, these are the column headers we must use in our Google Sheet:
+After completing all the above steps in your flow, you'll need a Google Sheet where you'll pass the data.
+In this example, we're going to pass name, telephone number, rating, and the time that the contact passed through the flow.
+So, we named our column headers accordingly:

 Creating Your Zap